edeprince3/v2rdm_casscf/doc.rst

 .. comment
 .. comment  v2rdm_casscf by Psi4 Developer, a plugin to:
 .. comment
-.. comment  PSI4: an ab initio quantum chemistry software package
+.. comment  Psi4: an open-source quantum chemistry software package
 .. comment
 .. comment  This program is free software; you can redistribute it and/or modify
 .. comment  it under the terms of the GNU General Public License as published by